saiakshhayaa/Meta-Ad-Performance-Dashboard/README.md

 📊 Meta Ad Performance Dashboard

 An interactive Power BI dashboard developed to analyze and compare Facebook and Instagram advertising campaigns.
-The dashboard provides insights into campaign performance, audience engagement, conversions, and advertising effectiveness through interactive visualizations.
+The dashboard provides insights into campaign performance, audience engagement, conversions, and advertising effectiveness through interactive visualizations and data-driven storytelling.

 ---